 General gameplay sees your ninja character (who, incidentally can change the colour of his ninja outfit to make him look like a clown if you fancy even more madness) slashing up wave after wave of drab looking mutated enemies, and it isn't much to write home about.
 It's solid, but nothing we haven't done over and over again in numerous games down the years.
 The whole experience relies on the constant bombardment of bosses so large they defy common sense, and often take more than one epic encounter to finally bite the dust.
 One level sees you fighting a three-headed fire Hydra while walking across the wings of a burning passenger plane, while a snail helicopter pelts you with missiles that you can deflect back with your sword.
 It's MENTAL.
 During a completely unrelated scene a plane comes into shot, and your ninja hero is hanging upside down from his feet, just taking in the view.
 There's even a double whammy of a boss that can only be described as a daughter riding her father.

-From a technical point of view the game doesn't do anything ground-breaking, with the large bosses being the highlight of an otherwise dull looking game.
-On a fairly decent PC, but not top of the range, you'll be able to run the game smoothly with graphical settings more or less maxed out, but the high resolutions on offer here highlight the crudeness of some of the enemy models.
+From a technical point of view the game doesn't do anything ground-breaking, with the large bosses being the highlight of an otherwise drab looking game.
+There's the odd bout of slowdown too, which is a tad disappointing.
+But this doesn't matter.
+In a similar, but nowhere near as extreme, way to Earth Defence Force 2017, the sheer scale of the encounters make up for any shortcomings.
+Ninja Blade has the added advantage of not being bad looking; it's just not all that inspiring.
 Oh, and the voice acting and in-game acting is verging on terrible, but it shouldn't come as a huge surprise to find out that this suits the game rather well.
 There's even a character that ends every scene by saying "whatever", like he's some kind of ninja brat.

 Ninja Blade has no right to be as entertaining as it is.
 It's nowhere near as accomplished as the genre's heavyweights, but anyone able to see it as the roller-coaster ride it is should have a great time.
-It's easy to laugh at all the on-screen randomness and insane bosses, and because of that we can't help but recommend it.
+It's a game to play in the company of friends, laughing at the on-screen randomness and insane bosses, and because of that we can't help but recommend it.